dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-3-scene-5.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 3, Scene 5"
 date: 2006/11/10 13:28:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 3, Scene 5
-comments: true
-published: true
-layout: post

 ---

 <em>NOTE:  When Jeremy bolted from the library, that allowed me to insert this little interlude.
 I've known this was coming but I didn't know when.